Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/08. Bootstrap/README.md

 1. Add the bootstrap [form/input helper classes](http://getbootstrap.com/css/#forms) to make your forms pretty.
 1. Add bootstrap [button classes](http://getbootstrap.com/css/#buttons) to your buttons.
 1. Use some of bootstrap's [typographic classes](http://getbootstrap.com/css/#type) and [helper classes](http://getbootstrap.com/css/#helper-classes) to complete your project.

+## Stretch Challenges

+1. Pick out another bootstrap component and add it to your Rotten Potatoes project.
+1. Pick out a bootstrap JavaScript component and add it to your Rotten Potatoes.